Kasaan Peninsula: Topography

 Kasaan Peninsula is a promontory on the east side of Prince of Wales Island that includes about 60 sqmisquare miles.
 From Clarence Strait, it appears to be an island whose summits are highest near its central part and diminish in height toward the north and south.
 A neck of low land between the head of Kasaan Bay and the south end of Thorne Bay connects the peninsula with Prince of Wales Island.
-This low pass appears to represent the continuation of a valley, from 8–10 miles wide, which is tributary to the north branch of Thorne Bay and extends northwestward through the center of Prince of Wales Island.
+This low pass appears to represent the continuation of a valley, from 8–10 miles wide, which is a tributary to the north branch of Thorne Bay and extends northwestward through the center of Prince of Wales Island.
 Kasaan Bay occupies the south end of this valley.
 In the northward extension of this valley and on the low pass south of Thorne Bay, there are many small lakes and morainal deposits.
 The highest point on the peninsula is the top of Kasaan Mountain, which has an altitude of 2840 feet.
 The other mountains average about 2000 feet in height and their slopes are deeply dissected by small valleys and by narrow steep-sided gulches.